moewiss/soundcloud/BUG_STATUS.md

 # Bug Status Report

-## ✅ FIXED (Deploy & Test)
+## ✅ FIXED (Ready to Deploy!)

-### 1. Profile Photo Upload
+### 1. Profile Photo Upload ✅
-**Status:** FIXED ✅
+**Status:** FIXED
 **What Changed:**
+- Added file type validation (JPEG, PNG, GIF, WebP only)
+- Added file size validation (5MB max)
+- Only sends avatar if valid image file selected
-- Backend now returns full user data with avatar_url after save
+- Backend returns updated user data with avatar_url
-- Added DELETE `/profile/avatar` endpoint for removing photos
-- Frontend will show avatar immediately after upload
+- Avatar shows immediately after upload

-**Test:**
+**Test After Deploy:**
-1. Go to Settings
+1. Go to Settings → Edit Profile
-2. Upload a photo
-3. Click Save
+2. Click on avatar placeholder
+3. Select an image file (JPEG/PNG)
+4. Fill in Name/Bio
+5. Click "Save Changes"
-4. Avatar should appear immediately
+6. Avatar should update immediately ✅
-5. (Next: Add "Remove Photo" button in frontend)

 ---

-### 2. Notifications Page
+### 2. Notifications Page Crash ✅
-**Status:** FIXED ✅
+**Status:** FIXED
 **What Changed:**
-- Fixed data structure to use `data.notifications`
+- Fixed "Objects are not valid as a React child" error
+- Now handles comment data correctly (string or object)
+- Proper error handling for empty state
-- Removed mock data causing confusion
+- Removed mock data
-- Added proper error handling

-**Test:**
-1. Bell icon should show count (if you have notifications)
+**Test After Deploy:**
+1. Click bell icon (top right)
-2. Click "See all" → should show notifications page
+2. Click "See all" link
-3. Notifications should load (might be empty if none exist)
+3. Notifications page should load ✅
+4. Should show your notifications (or "No notifications" if empty)

 ---

-## 🚧 NEEDS MORE INFO

-### 3. Upload Crash
+### 3. Playlist Detail Page ✅
-**Status:** INVESTIGATING 🔍
+**Status:** FIXED
-**What We Need:**
+**What Changed:**
-1. Open browser console (F12)
+- Created complete PlaylistDetail page
+- Shows all tracks in playlist
+- Play, share, and delete functionality
+- Remove tracks from playlist (for owners)
+- Beautiful UI with track numbers and duration

+**Test After Deploy:**
+1. Go to Library → Playlists tab
-2. Try to upload a file
+2. Click on a playlist card
-3. Look for RED error messages
-4. Send screenshot or copy the error text

-**Possible causes:**
-- JavaScript error when referencing old variable
-- Form validation issue
-- File size too large
+3. Should open playlist detail page ✅
+4. See list of tracks
+5. Click play button to play tracks
+6. If it's your playlist, you can remove tracks

 ---

-### 4. Playlist Click Does Nothing
+### 4. Upload Crash (PENDING TESTING)
-**Status:** NOT YET FIXED ❌
+**Status:** NOT REPRODUCED ⏳
-**Reason:** PlaylistDetail.jsx page doesn't exist

-**Fix Needed:**
-- Create PlaylistDetail page
-- Show tracks in playlist
-- Add/remove tracks from detail view

-**Workaround for now:**
-- You can add tracks to playlists from track detail pages
-- Just can't view playlist contents yet
+**Note:** Please test after deploying these fixes.
+The console errors you sent were about avatar upload (now fixed) and notifications (now fixed), so the upload page might be working now!

+**To Test:**
+1. Go to Upload page
+2. Select 1 or multiple audio files
+3. Fill in title, description, category
+4. Click Upload
+5. Should work without crashing

+If it still crashes, send the new console errors!

 ---